sercanozverenli/technical-portfolio/en/projects/guides/python/intermediate/string-processing.md

-# String Processing & Defensive Coding
+# String Processing & Try/Except

 In this section, we will cover the following fundamental topics that we will need most when solving problems with Python:
 - Methods of manipulating texts (strings) without using built-in functions.